dchudz/nomic/README.md

 ## Joining

-Make a pull request to add your github username a file with your github username as it's name to players/.
-The file should contain the number 10.
+Make a pull request to add a directory to `players/` with your Github username.
+The directory should contain a subdirectory `bonuses` with a file `initial` containing the number 10 (or really whatever other number you can get the players to agree to).
-Then ping Jeff so you can be added to the repo collaborators.

-If jeffkaufman doesn't add you to the list of repo collaborators, ping him to ask him to.
+If jeffkaufman doesn't add you to the list of repo collaborators, ping them to ask them to.
 This will allow you to press the merge button yourself.

 ## Playing